iposton/myrecipes/README.md

 ###Thanks for checking out COOKIN!

 Feel free to ask questions or send pull requests.
-Or Go to <a href="https://myrecipes-ruby.herokuapp.com/">Cookin</a> and set up a profile and add some new movies!
+Or Go to <a href="https://myrecipes-ruby.herokuapp.com/">Cookin</a> and set up a profile and add some new recipes!
 Donations can be made in hot-sauce packets.
 Thank you!

 Want to make your own recipe app go to <a href="https://www.udemy.com/pro-rubyonrails/?utm_campaign=email&utm_source=sendgrid.com&utm_medium=email">The Professional Ruby on Rails Developer Course</a> by Mashrur Hossain on Udemy.